 There’s a football coach at a prominent college in the South who always talks about “the process.”
 It’s this coach’s blueprint for success, and it’s allowed him to be very successful for a number of years.
 And despite the fact that new players come and go each year, he always sticks to his process.
 If you don’t have a process, you need one.
+And, of course, track it on each stage, for example with an online whiteboard.
 It allows you to approach any project – regardless of whether it’s new or familiar – and apply the same techniques, strategies, and protocols.

 Use the right tools

 There’s so much new technology available that you’d be crazy not to leverage these resources.
 Project management software and various programs can help you manage multiple tasks, set deadlines, and organize to-do lists.
 Collaboration tools can help you communicate with team members regardless of where you are.
 There are even advanced expense tracking resources that streamline the reporting process.
 Whatever need you have, there’s a tool available.
 You simply have to find and use it.